Martinbugayong/got-quiz/README.md

 # Valar-Dohaeris

 ## About Valar-Dohaeris
-* **Valar Doeharis** means "All Men must Serve" this is a response to a greeting in Essos **Valar Morghulis** which means "All Men must Die" .This is what people are talking about, this is what Almost everyone thinks they know.
-This is a Game of Thrones Trivia web app.
+* **Valar Doeharis** means "All Men must Serve" this is a response to **Valar Morghulis** which means "All Men must Die".
+This is a Game of Thrones quiz web app.
 Based on these questions you will find out if you are ready for the next season of Game of Thrones.

 ## Technologies Used :